Skip to main content

 Hidden Metadata Keys

-// Store a spawn tick so you can compute per-entity lifetime
+// Store a spawn tick so you can compute a lifetime later

-// Read it back later — invisible to players
+// Store internal state - invisible to players

 String spawnTick = data.getText("_spawn_tick");